Biography: William 'Bill' McCulloch

 A younger brother, Michael McCulloch, MD, and Bill read about the human-animal bond from writings of Dr. Boris Levinson in the mid-1960’s, when Bill was on the University of Iowa medical college faculty and Michael was a medical student.
 Bill encouraged him to be a beacon of light to pursue the human health benefits of companion animals as a physician.
 He and the late Dr. Leo Bustad were life-long friends and colleagues in promoting Delta Society world-wide.

-During his career and involvement with Delta Society, Bill has been a co-founder, Board member for 9 years, vice-president of the Board, Honorary Board and now Coordinator, Planned Estate Giving.
+During his career and involvement with Delta Society, Bill has been a co-founder, Board member for 9 years, vice-president of the Board of Directors, and currently a member of the Honorary Board.
 During Delta Society’s capital campaign, Bill chaired an International Veterinary Leadership Committee for helping gain funds as part of the overall campaign that eventually raised over $7.6 million dollars.

 Dr. Bill McCulloch’s human-animal bond efforts began long before the beginning of Delta Society in 1977, having published articles beginning in the late 1960’s and early 70’s with his brother, Michael and Drs.
 Richard Dorn and the late Donald Blenden.